Skip to content

 Notification Delivery

-Core SASE stores generated PDFs and image attachments in the existing Notification.files list.
+Core SASE stores generated PDFs, generated images, and explicit artifact attachments in the existing Notification.files list.
 There is no separate notification schema field for typed attachments yet.
 This keeps the contract compatible with existing notification storage and lets downstream plugins decide how to render each file:

 • Telegram integrations can send images as photos and keep markdown/diff files as documents.